primepiplup/wackwiki/wikiserv/README.md

  1. Speak the HTTP protocol
  2. Parse wiki files
  3. Output HTML files that conserve formatting and contain links such that navigation becomes possible

+## How to use

+Using WikiServ is really simple if you're already using other WackWiki programs.
+You have to set up the `$WIKIPATH` environment variable, which will enable the WikiServ application to find the wiki files.
+You can also set up a template for wiki entries! `$HOME/.config/wikiserv/template.html` is used by the application.
+The content of your wiki pages is parsed and then inserted in the first place where `--wikicontent--` occurs in the template file.